Carbon River

 Carbon River – Chenuis Falls Trail, Mt.
 Rainier National Park, Washington.

-Throughout the trailside woodland, look for spring and summer wildflowers peering out of mossy nooks, including, top row, left to right, false bugbanes (Trautvetteria caroliniensis), tall blue bells (Mertensia paniculata), salal (Gaultheria shallon), and thimbleberries (Rubus parviflorus); second row, two-leaved false Solomon’s seals (Maianthemum dilatatum), western bunchberries (Cornus unalaschkensis), western, or, Sitka columbines (Aquilegia formosa), Pacific coralroot orchids (Corallorhiza mertensiana), skunk cabbages, or, swamp lanterns (Lysichiton americanus), Scouler’s fumeworts (Corydalis scouleri), and evergreen violets (Viola sempervirens); third row, various blueberries and huckleberries (Vaccinium spp.; here, likely the oval-leaf blueberry, V. ovalifolium), creeping buttercups (Ranunculus repens) (non-native), arctic sweet coltsfoots (Petasites frigidus), Pacific trilliums (Trillium ovatum), common cow-parsnips (Heracleum maximum syn.
+Throughout the trailside woodland, look for spring and summer wildflowers peering out of mossy nooks, including, top row, left to right, false bugbanes (Trautvetteria caroliniensis), tall blue bells (Mertensia paniculata), salal (Gaultheria shallon), and thimbleberries (Rubus parviflorus); second row, two-leaved false Solomon’s seals (Maianthemum dilatatum), western bunchberries (Cornus unalaschkensis), western, or, Sitka columbines (Aquilegia formosa), Pacific coralroot orchids (Corallorhiza mertensiana), skunk cabbages, or, swamp lanterns (Lysichiton americanus), Scouler’s fumeworts (Corydalis scouleri), and evergreen, or, redwood violets (Viola sempervirens); third row, various blueberries and huckleberries (Vaccinium spp.; here, likely the oval-leaf blueberry, V. ovalifolium), creeping buttercups (Ranunculus repens) (non-native), arctic sweet coltsfoots (Petasites frigidus), Pacific trilliums (Trillium ovatum), common cow-parsnips (Heracleum maximum syn.
 H. lanatum), and salmonberries (Rubus spectabilis); and, bottom row, queen’s cups (Clintonia uniflora), heart-leaf twayblades (Listera cordata), bigleaf lupines (Lupinus polyphyllus), Siberian springbeauties (Claytonia sibirica), and American twinflowers (Linnaea borealis).
 Carbon River Trail, Mt.
 Rainier National Park, Washington.

 Beyond the side trail to Chenuis Falls, the forest along the Carbon River Trail opens where high winds and fickle river waters have felled swaths in wide-ranging forays.
 Carbon River Trail, Mt.
 Rainier National Park, Washington.